Quantitative Morphology of Galactic Cirrus in Deep Optical Imaging: Local intensity statistics

 {In summary, the local PDF departs strongly from a Gaussian or a uniform distribution at the edges of sharp structures such as filaments, revealing local intermittency.
 The PDF moments thus serve as good indicators of where cirrus morphology changes.}

-\subsection{{Which is Closer to Optical Cirrus \textit{Locally}: FIR or MIR?}}
+\subsection{{Which is closer to optical cirrus \textit{locally}: FIR or MIR?}}

-The left column of Figure~\ref{fig:pdf_stats_dist} shows the histograms of the distributions of skewness, kurtosis, and $\Gini$ across the field for scales $d_k$ ranging from $2\arcmin$ to $15\arcmin$.
-Fainter histograms represent smaller $d_k$.
-Low column density regions were excluded.
+The left column of Figure~\ref{fig:pdf_stats_dist} shows the histograms of the distributions of skewness, kurtosis, and $\Gini$ across the field for scales $d_k$ ranging from $2\arcmin$ to $20\arcmin$. {The lower end of the range of kernel scale is chosen to be several times larger than the beam widths to ensure reliable statistics.
+The upper end still retains good spatial resolution, while providing about sufficient points to sample the PDFs after masking the low ISM column density regions.} Fainter histograms represent smaller $d_k$.

 For skewness, most values lie between -1 and 1.
 The skewness distribution of optical data is centered around zero, whereas the FIR data tend to be more positive and the MIR tend to be more negative.
 Kurtosis values range between $-1.5$ to $1$ and peaks around $-0.5$.
 The optical data display a broader distribution than the FIR and MIR data, likely owing to the smaller beam width, which allows it to capture finer structures.
 The distributions of $\Gini$ for the three dust tracers are similar to those of skewness in a relative sense.

 The middle column of Fig.~\ref{fig:pdf_stats_dist} shows the distributions of the differences between the statistics of the optical and FIR/MIR maps.
-For all statistics, the differences between optical and FIR peak around zero.
-However, the differences in skewness and $\Gini$ between the MIR and optical maps are skewed toward positive values, indicating systematic offsets.
+For all statistics, the differences between optical and FIR (orange histograms) peak around zero.
+However, the differences in skewness and $\Gini$ between the MIR and optical maps (green histograms) are skewed toward positive values, indicating systematic offsets.
 The kurtosis difference relative to optical is broader for MIR than for FIR.